 Dive into the Culture & Traditions of Iran

-The sound of drums coming from all directions.
+You are on your Iran tour that you hear the sound of drums coming from all directions.
 Bodies shake with every beat.
 It’s a movement of grief.
 In synchronicity, men bring up their right hand and beat their chests.
 Women are standing on the sidewalk all wearing black.
 They mourn with their eyes.
 It’s like everyone in town is taking part in a public ceremony of mourning.
 It’s a story of grief as everyone joins voices to say “Ya Husayn” altogether.
-The sound of drums gets mixed with the sound of people from all ages all saying one phrase.
+The sound of drums gets mixed with the sound of people of all ages all saying one phrase.
 That’s how we know it’s Ashura in Iran.

 Details You Need to Know to Plan Your Trip

 Ashura is the tenth day of Muharram, which is the first month in the lunar calendar.
 On that day, Husayn, the third Imam of Shia Muslims and the grandson of Prophet Muhammad, was martyred in the Battle of Karbala.
 Ashura is also a part of an important religious and national gathering that takes place every year in Muharram in Iran.
 The Ashura procession and Tasu’a in Iran(the day before Ashura) are a unique opportunity for travelers to experience one of the traditional grief ceremonies of Shia Muslims in Iran with a variety of Muharram rituals in every region of this land.

 - The date for this year: August 28, 29th

 The word Ashura represents the concept of resistance for Shia Muslims.
 The grieving ceremony of Ashura in Iran has been a great symbol of the resistance against oppression for more than thirteen hundred years.
 In fact, Muharram is a historical symbol for all Shia Muslims.
 Itreminds them every year to resist fear and assist unity and community values.